samclane/promptflow/docs/nodes.md

 ### FileOutput

 Writes the `state.result` to a file.
-Double-click to edit the file path.

 ### JSONFileOutput

 Parses a filename and a data key from `state.result` and writes the data to the file.
-Double-click to edit the filename and data key.

 (History)=

 ## History

 Saves the output of the previous node to a running history.
 Useful for chatbots or interactive programs.
 Follows OpenAI's history scheme, with 3 roles: `assistant`, `user`, and `system`.
-Double-click the node to edit which role the node will save to.

 For a simple example of History Node usage, see [Usage](working-with-llms).

 ### ManualHistory

 Allows the user to manually create an extended conversation history before runtime.
-Double-click to edit the history.

 ## HistoryWindow